Maryland Catastrophic Injury Attorneys

 Statute of Limitations

 At Potter Burnett Law, we have been collectively handling complex legal cases for more than 60 years.
-Our experienced lawyers represent individuals from all walks of life throughout Maryland and Washington, D.C.
+Our proven catastrophic injury lawyers represent individuals from all walks of life throughout Maryland and Washington, D.C.
 Our boutique-style law firm ensures that each client receives the dedication and support they deserve as we work aggressively to bring negligent parties to justice.

 Our client suffered a comminuted fracture of his arm when a commercial vehicle pulled out in front of him on the highway.